Motuara Island: Cook's exploration and claim

 Fifty years after that, around the time of the 200th anniversary, working parties from various local clubs built a lookout tower.
 The platform grants panoramic views over the sound and out to Cook Strait.

-Fifty years later, an interpretation panel put up as part of the 250th commemorations - presumably the Department of Conservation (New Zealand) and in consultation with local iwi (tribes) - tells the wider story, acknowledging all peoples "who have travelled to this special place".
+Fifty years later, an interpretation panel put up as part of the 250th commemorations – presumably the Department of Conservation (New Zealand) and in consultation with local iwi (tribes) – tells the wider story, acknowledging all peoples "who have travelled to this special place".

 After the flag raising ceremony, the party drank a toast to Queen Charlotte's health and gave the empty bottle to Topaa, who, in Cook's words, "was highly pleased".
 "You have to wonder though", poses the panel, "if Tapaa ever dreamed of what Cook’s actions would eventually mean for his people".
-Its goes on the say that Cook revisited the sound five times.
+It goes on to say that Cook revisited the sound five times.
 He and other voyagers, such as Fabian von Bellingshausen, used Motuara as a lookout, observatory, signal station and garden.

 Flora and fauna

-The once abundant native birds and bush-covered hills were much-admired by all.
+The once abundant native birds and bush-covered hills were much admired by all.
 Cook's men planted vegetable gardens on Motuara; however, on his return, he noted in his journal:

-Vegetables were resown by Tobias Furneaux on the HMS Adventure after the ship separated from Cook on the HMS Resolution.
+Vegetables were resown by Tobias Furneaux on HMS Adventure after the ship separated from Cook on HMS Resolution.
 His garden thrived and provided much needed sustenance for the crew of returning ships.
 Overtime seeds from this garden was spread around New Zealand.

 From the mid-1800s, the more vegetation was cleared by people from nearby Anahou to make way for gardens.
 By the early 1900s much of the remaining vegetation was eaten by quarantined angora goats and over time, by farmed sheep.
 All stock were removed in 1925, and the island was declared a scenic and historical reserve in 1976.
 Since rats were eradicated in 1991, the forest has regenerated itself, and today, the island is home to native birds, reptiles and insect, and a crèche for Okarito kiwi chicks.
 Being pest-free has meant that robin, saddleback, grey warbler, bellbird, tūī and fantail could be reintroduced.

+In May 2023, six Okarito kiwi chicks were temporarily rehomed to the island.
+At 3-months old these chicks are vulnerable to predation from stoat in their native Westland habitat.
+The project is a collaboration between Willowbank Wildlife Reserve in Christchurch, Department of Conservation, Picton’s E-Ko Tours and local iwi Te Atiawa as part of the Nationwide Operation Nest Egg.
+The aim is for the chicks to grow up for a year before being re-leased into the wilds of the Ōkārito coastal wetland.